stitakis/jagu/README.md

 -----------------------------------

 JAGU is an example application that demostrates how to use git repositories to distribute updates.
 It is not perfect, bug free nor completed.
 The code was not reviewed or improved.
-It could be far better written.
-It is the result of trying to do something usefully with less available time while commuting from home to work office. :-)
+It could be far better.
+It is the result of trying to do something useful with less available time while commuting from home to work office. :-)

 How to clone it?